Trackers Village: Wild Plants, Folk Craft & Restoration Immersion

 - Community potlucks and gatherings

-Membership in the Trackers Village also includes our Wilderness Skills Club days with skills evenings, nature Saturdays, and access to our indoor range.
-The Village also offers monthly potlucks and gatherings featuring a trade blanket for handmade crafts and more.
+Membership in the year-long Trackers Village also includes our Trackers Club with skills evenings every Thursday.
+When you attend Trackers Club the $5 entry fee is waived while additional fees for specific activites such as blacksmithing may apply.
+The Village also offers potlucks and gatherings featuring a trade blanket for handmade crafts and more.

 Community & Kid Friendly